EscolaLMS/headless-format/source/index.md

 # The Abstract

-Current e-learning does have a huge technological dept and do not responding to market needs as fast as other segments.
-The main reason is the obsolete formats like SCORM that are widely used which does not separate data layer from presentation one.
-There is a need from market of existence of better formats.
+Current e-learning software comes with a huge technological debt and does not respond to market needs as fast as other IT segments can.
+The main reason is dependency on obsolete formats like SCORM that are still widely used, and which do not separate data layer from the presentation layer.
+There is a need from market for existence of better designed and better implemented formats.

 \pagebreak

 # The Introduction

-Current e-learning formats does not separate data from presentation layers.
-Current e-learning content are not portable and are not designed to age well.
+Current e-learning formats do not separate data from presentation layers.
+Current e-learning content is not portable and is not designed to age well.

-With separation of layers the content can be displayed in modern way everything some new devices is used.
-If SCORM courses where designed in this fashion back in 2000s it would be straight forward to convert them to any devices, like mobile phones, smartwatches, smart tvs, etc. Because of wrong design decision we're stuck with this format and obsolete courses.
+With separation of layers the content could be presented in a modern way every time a new device is introduced.
+If SCORM courses were designed in this fashion back in 2000s it would be straightforward to convert them to any of commonly used devices, like smartphones, smartwatches, smart TVs, and anything else capable of running current software.
+But because of a few wrong design decisions made without necessary foresight, we are now stuck with this format and with obsolete courses.

-Back in the days when Advanced Distributed Learning was creating SCORM adapting older AICC HACP desktop format most of the personal computers used the same browser, on the same operation system with common 1024x768 pixel resolution.
-If there were variation to this statement they were minimal.
-Browser were not able to do much more then to show server response in HTML format after client request.
-Everything showed in browser window was rendered by server and even if there was separation of layers it happened only on server side.
+Back in the days when Advanced Distributed Learning was creating SCORM (adapting older AICC HACP desktop format) there was little variance in commonly available devices capable of interacting with eLearning software - most personal computers used the same web browser, same operating system and had similar displays with common 1024x768 pixel resolution.
+If there were any exceptions, they were minimal and negligible.
+Browsers were not able to do much more than to show server response in HTML format after (synchronous) client request.
+Everything displayed in browser window was rendered by server, and even if there was any separation of layers, it existed only on the server side.

 Organizations that are working on e-learning standards are responding to market needs very slowly.
-Their latest specification `cmi5`, which does solve many of the issues, is already 6 years old and not commonly adapted - the most popular format SCORM 2004 4th Edition was published in 2009.
+Their latest specification `cmi5`, which does solve many of the shortcomings of previous standards, is already 6 years old and not commonly adopted - the most popular format SCORM 2004 4th Edition was published in 2009.

 The headless approach seems to be solving all of the issues that modern e-learning and LMSes do have.
 The separation of content and it's players allows to create courses that works well on any device and do age well.
-Course designed in this favour most likely will be able to be played on device not yet used.
+Courses designed in this favour most likely will be able to be played on smart devices not yet in existence.

 \pagebreak